Enrichment

 Key code entities | "TelegramBot, handleMessage, grammy" |

-resolved_query |
+resolved_queries |

-Question this answers (HyDE-style) | "How does the Telegram bot handle rate limiting?" |
+HyDE-style question, keyword-dense query, and hypothetical answer snippet | "How does the Telegram bot handle rate limiting?" |

 epistemic_level |